 Our inaugural public lecture celebrating the United Nations International Day of Women and Girls in Science, entitled “Ageing Healthily”, was presented by Professor Dame Linda Partridge, on Friday 10 November 2017 in the Byre Theatre.
 Researchers, students and members of the public alike were welcomed to this fascinating talk on the biology of ageing.
 Before the lecture, Professor Partridge met with early career researchers to discuss life in science, and a reception after the lecture provided an informal question and answer time.
 For more information, please see Equality and Diversity News, or watch the lecture below.

 The 2018 United Nations International Day of Women and Girls in Science public lecture was presented by Professor Eleanor Riley on 23 February in the Byre Theatre.
 Her talk, entitled “Combatting Malaria” discussed how fundamental studies of malaria immunity have the potential to inform the development of new tools to prevent malaria through vaccines, to treat malaria with new therapies, and to reduce the spread of malaria by monitoring malaria control programs and identifying hotspots of ongoing transmission.
-More information can be found here.
+More information can be found in the News section, or watch the video below.

 We provide a brief introduction to Equality and Diversity issues at the induction day for new postgraduate students.
 This introduces students to the Athena Swan Charter and our school’s Equality and Diversity initiatives.